Grzegorz Fitelberg International Competition for Conductors: The competition

 The 1st-8th editions of the competition were held every four years, the subsequent ones – every five years.
 The 11th edition of this event has been planned six years after the previous one, in 2023, to commemorate the 70th anniversary of Grzegorz Fitelberg’s death.
 The groundwork for the 11th edition was provided already in 2021, with the announcement of a grant from the budget of the Minister of Culture and National Heritage from the Culture Promotion Fund within the scheme of the programme “Music”, implemented by the National Institute of Music and Dance.
 Preparations to the 11th Grzegorz Fitelberg International Competition for Conductors comprise – without limitations – concerts, exhibitions, and masterclasses.
 Their goal is to revive the memory of Grzegorz Fitelberg, to promote Polish music, to search for new conducting talents, and to emphasise the role of the Silesian Philharmonic as the organiser of the competition as an institution that really influences the shape of the world’s leading music scene.

 Prize money is not the only thing awarded to the winners.
-There is a number of extra-statutory awards – invitations to prestigious international orchestras (such BBC Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, or Moscow Philharmonic Orchestra) and to the most prestigious Polish institutions to conduct concerts.
+There is a number of extra-statutory awards – invitations to prestigious international orchestras (such as BBC Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, or Moscow Philharmonic Orchestra) and to the most prestigious Polish institutions to conduct concerts.
 Therefore, the role of the competition is to assist the most distinguished conductors in starting their international careers and to discover young talents, who will soon delight audiences all over the world with their interpretations.